Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 The J.R.
 Williams was used to resupply gunboats during the fierce battles along the Mississippi, including the siege of Vicksburg.
 While the battles were intense, the steamboat emerged unscathed.
 After the fall of Vicksburg, she was sent to Little Rock to shuttle Union troops and supplies up and down the Arkansas River.

-The Capture the J.R.
+The Capture of the J.R.
 Williams

 The final voyage of the J.R.
 Williams would end in disaster.